-The United Nations, partners worldwide, women and girls will mark Saturday, 11th February 2023, as the International Day of Women and Girls in Science.
-It’s an opportunity to take a stand for women and girls in science and to break the stereotypes that hold them back.
+The United Nations, partners worldwide, women and girls will mark Sunday, 11th February 2024, as the International Day of Women and Girls in Science.
+International Day of Women and Girls in Science promotes gender equality in STEM fields and encourages more women and girls to pursue careers in science and technology

 You too can get involved by:

-- Posting your own photos of you at work on the above-mentioned social media platforms using the following hashtags and @symbols: #WomenInScience #Teagasc @Teagasc @UN_Women
+Posting your own photos of you at work on the above-mentioned social media platforms using the following hashtags and @symbols: #February11 #WomenInScience #Teagasc @Teagasc @UN_Women

-For more information on the initiative see: https://www.unwomen.org/en/news/in-focus/international-day-of-women-and-girls-in-science
+For more information on the initiative see UN International Day of Women and Girls in Science

 In support of this initiative, Teagasc is running a social media campaign on:

 featuring Teagasc Women in Science across various roles and research programme areas to show the diversity of careers available to women in science at Teagasc.

 Women in STEM - How can your career help the planet?

 This Women in STEM webinar hosted by broadcaster Jonathan McCrea took place on Wednesday, 16th November 2022.
 Jonathan was joined by: Deirdre Hennessy, Grassland Researcher; Frances McHugh, Forestry Development Officer; Norah O'Shea, Dairy Process Researcher; and Siobhan Kavanagh, Signpost Programme Communications & Engagement Specialist.
 Some of our inspirational women scientists spoke about how the work they do benefits the environment and the career path they took to get to where they are.